Anas-7860/meta-js-asessment/RRA check eth intermediate assessment/README_RRAcheck.md

 # Using require revert and assert for error handling

-The `RRAcheck` contract in Solidity demonstrates the use of `require`, `revert`, and `assert` statements for error handling.
+The `crowdfunding` contract in Solidity demonstrates the use of `require`, `revert`, and `assert` statements for error handling.
 This code helps understand the use of error handling by require revert and assert statement.

 ## Description
-The `RRAcheck` Solidity contract includes three functions to demonstrate error handling mechanisms.
-The `testRequire` function uses the `require` statement to ensure the input `_i` is greater than 10, otherwise, it throws an error.
-The `testRevert` function achieves the same input check using the `revert` statement within an `if` condition.
-The `testAssert` function uses the `assert` statement to check if the state variable `num` is 0, which will fail since `num` is set to 1, demonstrating the use of `assert` for conditions that should never occur in normal execution.
+This Solidity contract implements a crowdfunding platform where an organizer sets a funding goal and a deadline.
+Contributors can donate funds until the deadline.
+The organizer can cancel the project if no funds are raised or withdraw funds if the goal is met after the deadline.

 ### Installing
 You can see my program on github at - https://github.com/Anas-7860/meta-js-asessment/blob/main/revert%20assert%20require%20check